cloud66/help-old/_posts/managing-your-stack/applying-upgrades.md

 In the event of a security vulnerability on any of the components we deploy on the servers, we aim to be as quick as possible to roll out the recommended patches for Ubuntu, Ruby and Rails.

 <h3 id="ubuntu">Ubuntu</h3>
 From the _Deploy_ menu, choose _Deploy with Options_.
-By selecting _Apply security upgrades_, Cloud 66 will perform operating system security package upgrades and set up [unattended upgrades](https://help.ubuntu.com/community/AutomaticSecurityUpdates) for your stack.
+By selecting _Apply security upgrades_, Cloud 66 will perform operating system security package upgrades and set up <a href=https://help.ubuntu.com/community/AutomaticSecurityUpdates>unattended upgrades</a> for your stack.
 Unattended upgrades will automatically check for and install the latest Ubuntu security packages on a daily basis.

 Note that some security packages may require a server restart.
 We don't automatically restart your server, and it is at your discretion to do so.
 If the file `/var/run/reboot-required` exists, your server does in fact require a restart.
 To see which packages contributed to the requirement for a restart, please see `/var/run/reboot-required.pkgs`.

 <h3 id="ruby">Ruby</h3>
 There are generally three ways to upgrade Ruby on your stack, in decreasing magnitude of risk.
 Please ensure that the upgrades and patches work with your code before applying them.
 Upgrade and patch your development and test environments to ensure there are no issues.
 Backup your environment via your cloud provider where possible.

-#### Scaling up
+<h4>Scaling up</h4>
 Arguably the best option to use when upgrading Ruby is to scale up a new server within the same stack, and simply drop the old one.
-You can specify your new Ruby version in a [manifest file](/building-your-stack/getting-started-with-manifest-files).
+You can specify your new Ruby version in a <a href=/building-your-stack/getting-started-with-manifest-files>manifest file</a>.
 Once you've pushed this change and deployed, scale up a new web server, which will use this version of Ruby.
 The previous server would remain on the old version of Ruby.

 <div class="notice notice-danger">
     <p>Make sure you redeploy before you scale up, otherwise the new manifest will not be taken to account.</p>